Phhofm/models/README.md

 A repo for me to publish trained models.
 After having made my [interactive visual comparison site of upscaling models](https://phhofm.github.io/upscale/) I started  training image models myself.
 Released models have been trained for a minimum of 24 hours.
 Each folder should contain its own *README.md* file with infos to the model.

-Since Github does not like files above 100MB (unless LFS were used) not all .pth files could be uploaded (like RRDBNet model files), but since the conversions (ONNX, NCNN) produced a way smaller file size, these should all be present in this repo.

 ### Released

 **4xLSDIRCompact** - My first release - a compact model for photo upscaling.
 Up to 3 versions, version 3 contains N C R models, version 2 is a general model interpolated of C and R. Trained on the huge LSDIR dataset (84991 images *2 for paired training C around 160 GB).